Integrality of Hecke eigenvalues and the growth of Hecke fields: Integral structures of automorphic forms on groups from PEL-type

 \section{Integral structures of automorphic forms on groups from PEL-type}

-In this appendix, we introduce an integral structure on the space of automorphic forms on a PEL Shimura variety by using $q$-expansion.
-The technical key ingredient of the construction is Lan's comparison theorem \cite{Lan16} of algebraic and analytic $q$-expansions.
+In this appendix, we introduce an integral structure on the space of automorphic forms on a PEL-type Shimura variety by using $q$-expansion.
+The technical key ingredient of the construction is Lan's comparison theorem \cite{Lan16} between algebraic $q$-expansions and analytic ones.